Penance in the Catholic Church: Early practice

 In the middle of the 2nd century, the idea of one reconciliation/penance after baptism for the serious sins of apostasy, murder, and adultery is suggested in the book of visions, The Shepherd of Hermas.
 The episkopos (bishop) was the main liturgical leader in a local community.
 He declared that God had forgiven the sins when it was clear that there was repentance, evidenced by the performance of some penance, and the penitent was readmitted to the community.

 In the 1st and 2nd centuries of Christianity, penance was likely a public act.
-However, by the time of Cyprian of Carthage, confession itself was no longer public.
+However, by the time of Cyprian of Carthage, confession itself was no longer public, specifically in cases of private sins such as having entertained thoughts of denying the faith under persecution.
+Basil of Caesarea similarly made concessions whereby adultery could be forgiven in private confession.
+With the additional influence of the monastic practice of "disclosure of thoughts" (logismoi), private confession to a priest became dominant by the 5th century.

 Lifelong penance was required at times, but from the early fifth century for most serious sins, public penance came to be seen as a sign of repentance.
 At Maundy Thursday excluded serious sinners, especially now-repentant excommunicated individuals, were readmitted to the community and communion along with catechumens.
 This practice was still current in the late medieval period, for example the Use of Sarum, but lapsed with the Reformation and Counter-Reformation.
 Confusion entered in from deathbed reconciliation with the church, which required no penance as a sign of repentance, and the ritual would begin to grow apart from the reality.